quickwit-oss/quickwit/docs/deployment/deployment-modes.md

 ## Single-node

-This is the simplest way to start with Quickwit.
-You can start all the services with `quickwit run` [command](../reference/cli.md) and you're ready to ingest and search data.
+This is the simplest way to get started with Quickwit.
+First, launch all the services with the `quickwit run` [command](../reference/cli.md), and then you're ready to ingest and search data.

 ## Multi nodes: single indexer, multiple searchers